-The Buildings and Grounds Committee is responsible for oversight of campus safety and security, the maintenance and development of the physical plant and infrastructure, land use and planning, and its review and development of capital outlay requests.
-The university employee designated as the University Building Official when serving in that capacity shall organizationally reports directly and exclusively to the Board of Visitors through the Buildings and Grounds Committee. this committee.
+This committee is responsible for oversight of campus safety and security, the maintenance and development of the physical plant and infrastructure, land use and planning, and review and development of capital outlay requests.
+The university employee designated as the University Building Official when serving in that capacity reports directly to the Board of Visitors through this committee.